KuperbergLab/MRI_scripts/README.md

 ### Usage
 The general way to use this script is:
-`semprmm_pipeline [options] subject (more subjects)` You can specify multiple subjects in one call, but at least one.
+`semprmm_pipeline subject (more subjects) option [more options] ` You can specify multiple subjects in one call, but at least one.
 Whatever option(s) you pass will be applied to all.

-### Copying/Unpacking Options
+### Copying/Unpacking/General Setup Options
 Note the following conventions:

--	DICOM\_DIR is /cluster/kuperberg/SemPrMM/MRI/dicoms/
+-	DICOMDIR is /cluster/kuperberg/SemPrMM/MRI/dicoms/
--	FUNCTIONALS\_DIR is /cluster/kuperberg/SemPrMM/MRI/functionals
+-	FUNCDIR is /cluster/kuperberg/SemPrMM/MRI/functionals

 ####-d,--copy\_dicom
 This option copies all the dicom images that were produced by the scanner into your study directory.
-It parses the output of 'findsession $subject]' and sets up an rsync job like so: `rysnc -a [path/from/findsession/] DICOM_DIR/$subject]/`
+It parses the output of 'findsession $subject -x Kuperberg' and sets up an rsync job like so: `rysnc -a [path/from/findsession/] DICOMDIR/$subject]/`
 This is hardcoded to use the newest path.

 ####--scan\_only
-This option runs `unpacksdcmdir -src DICOM_DIR/subject/ -targ FUNCTIONALS_DIR/[subject]/ -scanonly FUNCTIONALS_DIR/$subject]/scan.log`
+This option runs `unpacksdcmdir -src DICOMDIR/subject/ -targ FUNCDIR/[subject]/ -scanonly FUNCDIR/$subject]/scan.log`
 The most important output of this is the scan.log file.

 ####--scan2cfg
 This transforms the scan.log file into cfg.txt that is useful for --unpack.

 ##### Notes
-Currently, these MRI runs are unpacked into the FUNCTIONALS\_DIR/$subject] folder:
+Currently, these MRI runs are unpacked into the FUNCDIR/$subject] folder:

 -	MEMPRAGE\_4e\_p2\_1mm\_iso scans unpack into MPRAGE/
-	-	Only the rms image (which has 1 frame and is the best image) is unpacked, not the 4 frame MEMPRAGE
+	-	Only the RMS image (which has 1 frame and is the best image) is unpacked, not the 4 frame MEMPRAGE
 -	ge\_functionals\_atlloc scans unpack into ATLLoc/
 -	field\_mapping scans unpack into FieldMap/